Troms: Coat of arms

-The coat of arms of Troms was made by Hallvard Trætteberg (1898–1987) and adopted by royal resolution on 15 January 1960.
+The coat of arms of Troms was made by Hallvard Trætteberg (1898–1987) and adopted by royal resolution in January 1960.
 The official blazon in Norwegian ("På rød bunn en gull griff") translates to "On a field Gules a griffin [segreant] Or."
 Trætteberg chose to have the griffin as charge because that animal was the symbol of the mighty clan of Bjarne Erlingsson on Bjarkøy in the 13th century.